 Many standards in the EU are adopted from international standards bodies such as the International Standards Organization (ISO).
 The drafting of specific EU standards is handled by three European standards organizations:

 Standards are created or modified by experts in Technical Committees or Working Groups.
-The members of CEN and CENELEC are the national standards bodies of the member states, which have "mirror committees" that monitor and delegate experts to participate in ongoing European standardization.
-CEN and CENELEC standards are sold by the individual member states standards bodies.
+The members of CEN and CENELEC are the national standards bodies of the Member States, which have "mirror committees" that monitor and delegate experts to participate in ongoing European standardization.
+CEN and CENELEC standards are sold by the individual Member States standards bodies.
 ETSI is different in that it allows direct participation in its technical committees from non-EU companies that have interests in Europe and provides some of its individual standards at no charge on its website.
-In addition to the three standards developing organizations, the European Commission plays an important role in standardization through its funding of the participation in the standardization process of small- and medium-sized companies and non-governmental organizations, such as environmental and consumer groups.
-The Commission also provides money to the standards bodies when it mandates standards development to the European Standards Organization for harmonized standards that will be linked to EU technical legislation.
-Mandates – or requests for standards - can be checked on line at: http://ec.europa.eu/growth/tools-databases/mandates/index.cfm
+In addition to the three standards developing organizations, the European Commission plays an important role in standardization through its funding of the participation in the standardization process of small- and medium-sized companies and non-governmental organizations, such as environmental, labor and consumer groups.
+The Commission also provides money to the European standards bodies when it mandates standards development for harmonized standards that will be linked to EU legislation.
+Mandates– or requests (the Commission requests CEN/CENELEC or ESTI to develop standards) for standards.

-Given the EU’s vigorous promotion of its regulatory and standards system as well as its generous funding for its development, the EU’s standards regime is wide and deep - extending well beyond the EU’s political borders to include affiliate members (countries which are hopeful of becoming full members in the future) such as Albania, Belarus, Israel, and Morocco among others.
-Another category, called "partner standardization body" includes the standards organization of Mongolia, Kazakhstan and Australia, which are not likely to become a CEN member or affiliate for political and geographical reasons.
+Given the EU’s vigorous promotion of its regulatory and standards system as well as its generous funding for its development, the EU’s standards regime is wide and deep - extending well beyond the EU’s political borders to include affiliate members (countries which are hopeful of becoming full members in the future) such as the Western Balkan countries among others.
+Another category, called "companion standardization body" includes the standards organization of Morocco, Israel, Kazakhstan and Australia, among others which are not likely to become a CEN member or affiliate for political and geographical reasons.

 To promote market acceptance of the final product, there are a number of voluntary conformity assessment programs.
 CEN’s certification system is known as the Keymark.
 Neither CENELEC nor ETSI offer conformity assessment services.